oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 ## Prerequisites ##

-_The following instructions will install Oppia on your local machine._

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia (see step 1 in the next section).
 However, there are some things that you will need to do beforehand:

 1. We heavily recommend usage of virtual environment for working with Oppia.
 Here is a short guide for using [direnv](https://direnv.net/):